Agoric/documentation/main/ertp/guide/README.md

 ## Amounts are not assets

-**IMPORTANT**: Despite how it may seem, an `amount` is only a description of an asset, not an asset in and of itself.
+**IMPORTANT**: Despite how it may seem, an `amount` is not an asset in and of itself.
-An asset is held by a `purse` or `payment` in the same way a bank account holds money; not because of anything physical, but because of a record held by an authoritative source.
-In ERTP, the `issuer` for each `brand` of asset is the source of truth of what assets of that `brand` are held by what `purses` and `payments`.
-There is no `amount` stored in a `purse` or `payment`.
+It merely _describes_ assets along the two axes of what they are and how much there are (`brand` and `value`).
+Amounts are used to negotiate without sending/sharing actual assets until a deal is made.

 For example, if I want to make you an offer to buy an asset, let's say a magic sword in a game, I'll send you an `amount` describing the asset of 5 Quatloos I'm willing to trade for your sword.
 I don't send you the actual 5 Quatloos; that only happens when we agree on the trade terms and I send you a `payment` of 5 Quatloos, the actual asset.
 If you reject my offer, I can change it so the `amount` I specify is for 10 Quatloos.
 I haven't added actual assets of 5 Quatloos to what I send you, only the description of assets in the offer I'm making for the sword.

 Making a new `amount` does not create any new assets.
 Nor does adding two `amounts`; since an `amount` is immutable, the addition just creates a new `amount` while the original two still exist.
+ERTP assets can only be created by their `mint` returning a new `payment` containing them.
-Since an `amount` is just a description of an asset, it's the same as how you can't create a new ten dollar bill by drawing one; a new one has to be minted (printed) by an authorized government-run facility with its asset status derived from its government backing.
-Similarly, `mints` create new assets in ERTP by creating a new `payment` that contains a newly created asset.
+Since an `amount` is just a description of an asset, it's like a drawing of a ten dollar bill, while an `asset` is analogous to an actual ten dollar bill printed by an authorized facility with value derived from its government backing.

-So an `amount` just describes an asset along the two axes of how many and what units it's in (`value` and `brand`).
-They're used as a way of negotiating with parties that doesn't involve sending/sharing the actual asset until a deal is made.

-In other words, I don't make you an offer that I'll swap you a ticket to *Hamilton* for $300 by sending you an actual ticket any more than you sent me $300 before finding out what I'd give you for it.
-Instead, I make you an offer by sending you a written description of what I'm willing to swap ("I will swap a *Hamilton* ticket for $300").
-If the offer is accepted, then I send you the actual asset, in this case an actual *Hamilton* ticket (enjoy the show!) and you send me the actual $300 (I'll enjoy spending it!).
+In other words, I don't make you an offer that I'll sell you a ticket to *Hamilton* for $300 by sending you an actual ticket any more than you'd send me $300 before finding out what I'm willing to give you for it.
+Instead, I make you an offer by sending a description of what I'm willing to swap ("I will exchange a *Hamilton* ticket for $300").
+If the offer is accepted, **then** I send you the actual asset (enjoy the show!) and you send me the actual $300 (I'll enjoy spending it!).
+In the Agoric stack, assets of the exchange are escrowed with [Zoe](/getting-started/intro-zoe.md).

 ## Object capabilities and ERTP

 ERTP uses [object capabilities](/glossary/#object-capabilities).